 If you don’t mind exercise, you should signup for a free walking tour.
 My favorite walking tour is the graffiti tour.
-It’s a lot of fun, and you’ll learn some interesting facts about Valencia along the way.

 Valencia’s graffiti art is magnificent, and there is an entire subculture with its own set of rules that govern the local community.
-For example, there’s an artist who is so popular and respected that local business owners pay him to paint murals on their storefronts.
+For example, there’s one artist who is so popular and respected that local business owners pay him to paint murals on their storefronts.

 Any storefront that is adorned by a mural from this artist and his accompanying tag is exempt from vandalization.
 His name escapes me, but that’s all the more reason to take the tour.

-Numerous shops in the area sell unique items and cater to every taste.
+Shops in the area sell unique items and cater to every taste.
 I stopped in a great shop that sold handcrafted silver jewelry.

 La Plaza Redonda

 Most of the shops in the plaza sell touristy items, but you can also sit and have a coffee as you pass the time.
 La Plaza Redonda is located in the heart of the shopping district, and it’s great for taking pictures.

 Plaza de la Virgen

 Valencia’s Plaza de La Virgen is stunning.
 If you hang around long enough, you’ll likely catch a free performance of some sort.
 I prefer visiting at night because the lights come on and the area takes on more of a storybook appearance.